yng87/Recommenders.jl/docs/src/getting_started.md

 rating = rating |> TableOperations.transform(movieid=x->id2title[x])
 ```

-Since `Recommenders.jl` focus is implicit feedback dataset, we replace all the rating by unity.
+To treat this data as implicit feedback, we replace all the rating by unity:
 ```julia
 rating = rating |> TableOperations.transform(rating=x->1)
 ```

 Finally, split the dataset to train and test.
-Several data split methods are implemented in `Recommenders`, and the below is simple 80/20 split.
+Several data split methods are implemented in `Recommenders`, and the below is simple 80/20 split:
 ```julia
 using Random
 using Recommenders: ratio_split